jbutko/stickyNavbar.js/README.md

 }
 ```
 *Note: You can change `active` class to anything you want and pass your own class into options object of stickyNavbar function *
-Be sure to add top:0 to '.sticky'.
+Be sure to add `top: 0` to `.sticky` class if you want your page to be scrolled on top after each page refresh and not to vertical position presents before page refresh.

 ## 4. jQuery:
 Call stickyNavbar function on the navigation wrapper (`.header`), nav tag or ul tag either without options object: